PET Birds

 POULTRY, AVIARY BIRDS AND PIGEONS

-In 2022, the City created a new local law to manage animals - the Animal Local Law 2002.
+In 2022, the City created a new local law to manage animals - City's Health Local Law 2022.
 This includes provisions for housing birds, limitations on numbers, dealing with nuisance birds and feeding of birds.

 If you would like to keep birds on your property, below are the requirements.